lucassm/lucassm.github.io/_pages/about.md

 ## News

-- 11/2024: Many works presented in Local University Meetings 2024.
+- 11/2024: Many works presented in [Local University Meetings 2024](/posts/2024/11/eu-2024/).
 Congratulations students!
 - 10/2024: First Master degree supervision concluded with sucess.
 Congratulations João Paulo!
 - 10/2024: 2024.2 semester start.
 Excited to teach Supervision and Control of Electrical Power Systems!
 - 10/2024: Three works presented in CBA 2024 in Rio de Janeiro, Brazil.
+More info about our works presented in the event [here](/posts/2024/11/cba-2024).
 - 08/3034: A new phase of Co-simulation and Demand Response undergraduate projects.
 Start of the cycle 2024/2025.
 - 07/2023: Our paper intitled [Co-simulation platform for the assessment of transactive energy systems](https://doi.org/10.1016/j.epsr.2023.109693) has been accepted in Electric Power Systems Research Journal.
 Congratulations to all researchers involved!